-Options theta is an important factor when purchasing an options contract.
+O.T. is an important factor when purchasing an options contract.
 Options are decaying assets and theta plays a key role with options losing time value.
 The video above explains the importance of theta and how to make time decay work in your favor when trading options.
-Read More

 Stock options are wasting assets.
 They have expiration dates.
 This means you can't hold them forever.
 However, they do give up to 2 years worth of expiration dates you can take advantage of.

 Options give you the right but not the obligation to buy or sell a stock at a set price.
 One contract controls 100 shares.
 This, in turn, makes trading options less expensive than shares.
 You're paying the premium to control 100 shares without paying the current market price per share.

 Options theta is the decay of an options contract over time.
 It's known as the silent killer because it happens slowly.
 As a result, a trade can look good on paper.
 However, the leaching of time is like embezzling from the option.

 You may not notice the small amounts being taken out each day until it's too late.
 Theta options will always be negative for long options and have zero time value at expiration.